 Apple shares skid on report of iPhone X production cut

-Apple Inc has notified suppliers that it will halve its iPhone X production target for the first quarter to around 20 million units, Nikkei reported on Monday without citing a source.

-REUTERS: Apple Inc will halve its iPhone X production target for the first three months of the year to around 20 million units, Nikkei reported on Monday, sending its shares down more than 2 percent in early trading.
+NEW YORK: Apple Inc will halve its iPhone X production target for the first quarter to around 20 million units, Nikkei reported on Monday (Jan 29), sending its shares down more than two per cent in early trading.

-The report added to growing concerns around weak sales of the US$999 phone, making investors jittery about the company's financial outlook when it reports first-quarter results on Thursday.

-Apple shares fell to their lowest level in 2018 on Monday, knocking off US$14 billion from the company's market value.

 The iPhone X, which features an edge-to-edge display and facial recognition technology to unlock the phone, went on sale in November in the United States.